-Governor Ige secures additional $41 million in highway federal fundingPosted on Sep 6, 2017 in Latest News, Newsroom, Press Releases
+Governor Ige secures additional $41 million in highway federal fundingPosted on Sep 6, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Additional money to be used for improvement projects on Hawaiʻi, Oʻahu, and Kauaʻi

 HONOLULU – Gov. David Ige announced today that the Hawaiʻi Department of Transportation (HDOT) Highways Division will receive an additional $41,149,572 in funding for its Federal-aid Highway Program through the Federal Highways Administration (FHWA) Fiscal Year 2017 fund redistribution.
 Hawaiʻi’s share of the funding is the largest amongst states of similar size determined by number of lane miles.
 1 2

 With the additional money, Hawaiʻi will receive a total of $200 million in new highway funding this federal fiscal year from the Federal-aid Highway Program.

 “When I took office, I promised to make better use of federal transportation funds, and I’m proud to report that the pipeline is now the lowest it’s been in 16 years,” said Gov. David Ige.
 “The HDOT team has cleared $245 million and put that money to work on highway improvements in our communities to improve the quality of life for Hawaiʻi’s residents.
 In two and a half years we have successfully reduced the pipeline from nearly $750 million to $505 million.
 I thank the HDOT team for its commitment to achieving the goal.”

 “The fact that Hawaiʻi was able to receive additional federal money is a testament to all the hard work the HDOT staff has done to bring down the federal pipeline,” said Division Administrator Ralph Rizzo, of the Federal Highway Administration’s Hawaiʻi Division.